Related Content

 It will also depart from Villach at 14:45 where a connection will usually be available with a Railjet train that departs Venezia-Santa Lucia shortly before 10:00.

-The train will also restore direct rail links between both Munich / Munchen and Salzburg with locations in Slovenia including Ljubljana and Lesce-Bled.
+The train has also restored direct rail links between both Munich / Munchen and Salzburg with locations in Slovenia including Ljubljana and Lesce-Bled.

 From September 12th 2026 two ICE trains per day in each direction will be taking a brand new Antwerp - Brussels Airport - Leuven - Liege ↔ Aachen - Koln/Cologne route!

-The daily Berlin ↔ Paris service by ICE train is to be diverted on to a new route between Frankfurt and the German capital.
+The daily Berlin ↔ Paris service by ICE train has been diverted on to a new route between Frankfurt and the German capital.

-It will cut 20 mins off its journey time despite new station calls in Erfurt and Halle; plus it will also call at Frankfurt (Main) Hbf instead of at Frankfurt (Main) Sud.
+It cuts 20 mins off its journey time despite new station calls in Erfurt and Halle; plus it also calls at Frankfurt (Main) Hbf instead of at Frankfurt (Main) Sud.

-Its departure times in each direction will also be significantly altered - from December 14th it will leave Paris at 11:07, so on Monday to Friday a connection will typically be available from the first Eurostar of the day from London.
+Its departure times in each direction have also been significantly altered - it now typically departs shortly after 11;00, so on Monday to Friday a connection is typically available from the first Eurostar of the day from London.

 Night trains

-From December 14th the Nightjet service on the Paris ↔ Berlin is to be discontinued, despite being launched only two years ago.
+Though the Nightjet service on the Paris ↔ Berlin has been discontinued, despite being launched only two years ago.

 However, European Sleeper train has announced that it will be launching a Paris ↔ Berlin overnight service from March 2026.